OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

      - bc_email_on_started

-The ``attributes`` and ``form`` configuration options can all be overridden in our local YAML configuration file.
+The ``attributes`` and ``form`` configuration options can all be overridden in our global YAML configuration file.
 But typically you will only modify the ``attributes`` options.

 In the following sections you will find common examples on how to override the